By Diane Small

 With the terrible weather most of us are experiencing right now, stews, soups and mounds of thick, buttery pureed potato is far more tempting than pressed celery and grated carrots, right?

-But raw food diets, along with veganism, are set to be huge for 2014, as both health conscious consumers and eco-fashionistas look for a back-to-basics approach to eating.
-The rules are simple: you can’t consume anything that has been cooked at more than 40C, as that is the point that food loses much of its nutritional value.
-But believe it or not, there’s a lot of potential for delicious meals in this seemingly boring diet–and best of all, eating raw foods even just for a few days can help clear up dull, tired skin, end bloating, and of course, help you drop a few pounds!
+But raw food diets, along with veganism, is a huge and growing food trend, as both health conscious consumers and eco-fashionistas look for a back-to-basics approach to eating.
+The rules are super simple: you can’t consume anything that’s been cooked at more than 40C, as it’s at this point that food loses much of its nutritional value.
+But believe it or not, there’s a lot of potential for delicious meals in this seemingly boring diet – and best of all, eating raw foods, even for just a few days – can help clear up dull, tired skin, end bloating, and of course, help you drop some weight.

-Eating raw is definitely a ‘thing’ now–beyond salads, dried fruit and nuts, there are plenty of options, even in fast food joints.
+Eating raw goes far beyond bland salads, dried fruit and nuts.
+There are plenty of options, even in fast food joints.
 For example, Britain’s fast food giant Pret A Manger has just launched some very tasty kale crisps–all raw dried, of course–and when Pret, a well loved and popular British brand, is onto something, you know it’s gone mainstream.

 Dehydrated kale crisps are a far healthier option that potato crisps, and are far lower in fat and calories , but these contain a whopping 86 per cent of your daily requirements of iron.
 This is because the kale is dehydrated for 16 hours rather than fried or baked, so all of the nutrients are locked in.